ballyalley-o/Module4-MINIPROJECT/readme.md

 ## ▪ How might you extend the features of your application in future?

-- Likely, will use this as a practice application.
+- Likely, will make it responsive and ffix the tooltip functions.

+-its being my habit to separtate css and on a different file, because, I love playing around with ths stylesheet that its making the document ugly.